CyberFlameGO/svnpython/Doc/reference/compound_stmts.rst

 simplified function definition; a function defined in a ":keyword:`def`" statement can be passed around or assigned to another name just like a function defined by a lambda form.
-The ":keyword:`def`" form is actually more powerful since it allows the execution of multiple statements.
+The ":keyword:`def`" form is actually more powerful since it allows the execution of multiple statements and annotations.

 **Programmer's note:** Functions are first-class objects.
 A "``def``" form executed inside a function definition defines a local function that can be